DropbaseHQ/dropbase/README.md

   </a>
 </p>

+# Overview

-Dropbase is a developer-first platform to build internal web apps with just Python and SQL.
-It integrates with your existing Python scripts and libraries so you don’t need to rewrite them to fit our framework.
+Dropbase is a developer-first platform to build internal web apps with just Python.
+It lets you easily import your existing Python libraries and scripts so you don’t have to rewrite them to fit our framework.

-State & Context objects let you access and modify the UI state and context via Python functions, so you don’t have to write frontend code.
+Build apps by selecting UI components from a list and binding them to data fetcher functions or Python scripts.
+Use State & Context objects to access and modify the UI state and context directly via Python functions.
+There's no need to write frontend code.

-With Dropbase you can build admin panels, billing dashboards, and internal engineering tools.
-You can build apps by choosing UI components from a list and binding them to data fetcher functions or Python scripts.
+Dropbase has a highly opinionated app layout that speeds up app development and results in simple apps that effectively solve user problems.
+All apps consists of a table view and a widget sidebar.
+By placing table(s) in the table view and UI components in the sidebar widget, you can quickly build anything from admin panels, billing dashboards, and internal engineering tools.

+Once you've built your apps, share them with other users via roles, groups, permissions, and granular controls.

-### Structure of Dropbase Apps
+## Structure of Dropbase Apps

 - Apps
   - Page